justjohnd/workflow/Git.md

 Git uses command and options.
 For instance `git add -A` uses the command `add` and the option `-A`.

+Note that GitHub does not show empty directories.

 # Common commands and their options
 ## `add`
 `add` allows you to stage files